1nc0gn170/CTF_Writeups/InvaderCTF-2.0/MISC/A Looooong Walk/README.md

 So just a command feteches the flag containing file. :)

-# Command
+``Command``

 `grep -nir {`

-This will return the class file, just run it to get the flag :)
+This will return the class file, just run the file to you'll get the flag :)